 Why do I need an advisor?

-Advisors help students develop plans for a major, match personal strengths and interests with opportunities in the University curriculum, understand and complete requirements, avoid or overcome administrative issues, and develop a sense of purpose in their undergraduate education.
+Advisors help students develop plans for majors, match personal strengths and interests with opportunities in the University curriculum, understand and complete requirements, avoid or overcome administrative issues, and develop a sense of purpose in their undergraduate education.

 Who is and how do I meet my advisor?

 Incoming freshmen starting during fall semester receive advising at ROAR (Registration, Orientation, Advising and Resources).
 Most freshmen are initially advised through the Student Resource Center (SRC) and move to a department academic coordinator or faculty advisor at a later date.
-At the time of admission, transfer students new to WSU are assigned an academic coordinator either in the SRC or in their major department.
-Contact the SRC at 360-546-9155 if you have questions about who your advisor will be.
+Transfer students new to WSU are assigned an academic coordinator either in the SRC if undecided as to major or in their major department if decided.
 Each department has a specific advising protocol.
-Please refer to the links to advising information for each department.

 How do I choose a major?